usethesource/rascal-website/courses/Recipes/Languages/Exp/Abstract/Abstract.md

 ```

 Here we see Rascal's _pattern-directed invocation_ in action (see [Function Declaration]((Rascal:Declarations-Function))).
-The essence is this: in other languages the formal parameters in a function declaration
+The essence is this: In other languages the formal parameters in a function declaration
-are just that: formal parameters, i.e., single names that can be used inside the function and
+are just that: Formal parameters, i.e., single names that can be used inside the function and
 that are bound when the function is called.
 In Rascal, however, the formal parameters are actually a _pattern_ and functions
 can have arbitrarily complex patterns as (single) formal parameter.